-Santa Rosa Water delivers approximately six billion gallons of drinking water each year to over 53,000 customer accounts and maintains the sanitary sewer system for over 49,000 customer accounts serving a population of just over 173,0002.
+Santa Rosa Water delivers approximately six billion gallons of drinking water each year to over 53,000 customer accounts and maintains the sanitary sewer system for over 49,000 customer accounts serving a population of just over 173,000.
 These systems include roughly 1,200 miles of water and sewer pipelines.
-The Regional System includes water reuse (i.e., agricultural and urban irrigation, and the Geysers geothermal power plant), and biosolids beneficial reuse.
+Santa Rosa Water operates the Regional Water Reuse System, which includes water reuse (i.e., agricultural and urban irrigation, and the Geysers geothermal power plant), and biosolids beneficial reuse.
 These operations are carried out at the Laguna Treatment Plant.
 The Laguna Treatment Plant serves a regional population of 230,000 in the communities of Santa Rosa, Rohnert Park, Sebastopol, Cotati, the South Park County Sanitation District, and some unincorporated parts of Sonoma County.